 An air-intake structure outside this high-performance federal building lowers energy costs by taking in chilly night air to cool the building's data center.

-The Federal Energy Management Program provides strategies, best practices, and resources to help agencies implement sustainable design practices within federal buildings and campuses.
+The Federal Energy Management Program (FEMP) provides strategies, best practices, and resources to help agencies implement sustainable design practices within federal buildings and campuses.

 By employing sustainable design practices, agencies can meet energy-efficiency requirements and benefit from: